polymurph/MAX31865/README.md

   float max31865_readKelvin(const max31865_t* device);
   ```

 For reading Celsius °C the Resistance of the RTD is measured and is then calculated with a polynomial approximation of the RTD curve.
-It is done with the aid oh Hrners method to reduce the needed multiplication and addition numbers.
+It is done with the  Horners method to reduce the needed multiplication and addition numbers.

 For reading Kelvin °K the measured Value in °C is added with the offset of 273.15 °K.